Gartenschlaeger/github-labeler/readme.md

 cp labeler /usr/bin/
 ```

-# Development
+## Debugging

-To set parameter in debug mode create a `.env` file in root of the repository.
+To set arguments in debug mode create a `.env` file in root of the repository.

 Then add the following content to it: